 Mission San Gabriel Arcángel is steeped in history that dates back to when it was founded in 1771.
 Visitors can tour this well-preserved Roman Catholic Mission grounds and visit its museum.
 View the tall buttresses and walls then check out the campanile that holds six bells that were crafted between 1795 and the 1830s.
 The beautiful altar was made in Mexico City in the 1790s and some of the wooden statues were carved in Spain in the 1700s.
 The mission museum exhibits relics, books and religious artifacts.

-The largest home ever built in Beverly Hills is the Greystone Mansion, a 55-room English Tudor Mansion constructed by Edward L. Doheny in 1928.
-A gift to his son, it was built for more than USD 50 million and includes a huge garden.
-The grounds have been used as a public park, and the home itself for varying purposes, most recently for the activities of the American Film Institute.
+One of the largest homes ever built in Beverly Hills is the Greystone Mansion, a 55-room English Tudor Mansion constructed by Edward L. Doheny in 1928.
+A gift to his son, it also includes a huge garden.
+The grounds have been used as a public park, and the home itself for a variety of purposes, most recently for the activities of the American Film Institute.
 The interior of the mansion is closed to the public, but the exterior and surrounding park is completely open for visitors.

 From fun outdoor activities to notable architecture, Will Rogers State Historic Park has it all.
 In 1944, actor Will Rogers' family donated his 31-room house and the surrounding 186-acre grounds so that the estate could be turned into a state park.
 Take a tour of the ranch, watch a polo game, go on a horseback ride, or embark on an exhilarating hike.
 The park offers a rare chance to gain a deeper insight into the life of a star.